+vidual a l a

-• ne total presentation.
-At the end of the round best is 2nd, and so on.
-Rank every contestar
+Note: Evaluate each speaker individually based on the total presentation.
+At the end of the round, rank the speakers in order of the quality of the presentations: Best is 1st, second best is 2nd, and so on.
+Rank every contestant.
+Do not tie any contestants.

-Speaker # Contestant Round Section
+Speaker # Contestant Round Section Торіс Conference

-Topic Conference

-a Did the ence Please offer areas of improvement and positiv e authories of the speech.
+The best critiques teach and encourage the student.
+Please offer areas of improvement and positive attributes of the speech.

-• Was the con • Was there su examples an • Was the informented? • Was the informented? ker answer the question? tent informative?
+• Did the speaker answer the question?

-• Was there su afficient use of logic, facts, d/or expert opinion?

-• Was the info ormation adequately docu-
+- Was the content informative? - Was there sufficient use of logic, facts, examples and/or expert opinion? - Was the information adequately documented? - Was the information pertinent to the specific topic?

-mented? • •

-• Was the inf ormation pertinent to the